-Assessment Related RequirementsIn order to pass, students must achieve an overall passing grade and not score less than 40% in the Exam.
+Assessment Related RequirementsIn order to pass, students must achieve an overall passing grade and not score less than 40% in Project 2.

 Assessment DetailThe projects are weighted as above, with the following breakdown of marks within the projects and mapping to course objectives and CBOK Skills Sets.